 We illustrate how VADER produces its compounded score with the schematic shown in Figure 2:.
-First, VADER examines the lexical features in a tweet, i.e., the words that are present, to determine a preliminary score, before applying five different rules according to grammatical conventions and general syntactic to modify that score [8, 9] (Dahal et al., 2019; Ballestar et al., 2020).
-The rules treat capitalisations and exclamation points as sentiment amplifiers, which scale the polarity of positivity/negativity, and are able to handle negations (e.g. the word “not”) as well as contrastive conjunctions (e.g. the word “but”) [9](Dahal et al., 2019).
+First, VADER examines the lexical features in a tweet, i.e., the words that are present, to determine a preliminary score, before applying five different rules according to grammatical conventions and general syntactic to modify that score [8, 9] .
+The rules treat capitalisations and exclamation points as sentiment amplifiers, which scale the polarity of positivity/negativity, and are able to handle negations (e.g. the word “not”) as well as contrastive conjunctions (e.g. the word “but”) [9].
 Each tweet is given 3 unique probability values i.e. P(Negative), P(Neutral), and P(Positive).
 Next, the model then generates a ‘compound score’ as a final sentiment score for a given tweet, calculated by summing the valence scores of each word in the lexicon (which have been adjusted according to rules).
 Valence scores are score assigned to the word under consideration by means of observation and experiences rather than pure logic.
 Finally, the ‘compound score’ is normalised to between -1 (most extreme negative) to +1 (most extreme positive).

 The likelihood of erroneous classifications (false negatives and/or false positives) is handled by increasing the threshold for what is identified as neutral.
 While the score for a ‘neutral’ tweet is typically between –0.05 to 0.05, we expanded this range to between –0.25 to 0.25 , with the view that the sentiment score of a tweet being close to a 0 threshold is highly unlikely.
 The only other instance where a neutral sentiment score of 0 is applied is when non-English words are present in the parsed text.
 As VADER is lexographic, it utilises a dictionary containing only English words, and if it is unable to identify new entities that are not in the existing lexicon, it defaults to this value.